 59. Behind the Mask: The Rise of Leslie Vernon (2006)

-Interesting and inventive take on the slasher movie; this mock-doc, though clearly on a shoe-string budget, does a great job at both scares and laughs, explaining the facets of the genre with unsettling and hilarious results.
+Behind the Mask is an interesting and inventive take on the slasher movie, its mock-doc format, though clearly on a shoe-string budget, does a great job at both scares and laughs, explaining the facets of the genre with unsettling and hilarious results.

 60. Beginners (2011)

-A bittersweet story of second chances and fresh starts; beautifully realized, and with a nice 'artistic' undertone, this film (about a gay man coming out in old age and his son trying to deal with the repercussions (as well as his own loneliness)) is touching and deep without dipping into melodrama.
+A bittersweet story of second chances and fresh starts, Beginners is beautifully realized, and with its fantastic sense of direction, this film (about a gay man coming out in old age and his son trying to deal with the repercussions (as well as his own loneliness)) is touching and deep without dipping into melodrama.